Hybrid Work: Collaboration in hybrid meetingsBlog / July 8, 2021 / with Lisa Debatin

 - Less personal on-site interaction with supervisors

-- Difficulty networking and meeting random people due to flexible schedules
+- Difficulty networking and meeting colleagues from other teams

-- Integration of home office colleagues into meetings in the office, so-called hybrid team meetings
+- Difficulty integrating remote colleagues into hybrid team meetings

 EFFECTIVE TEAMWORK AND HYBRID COLLABORATION

-To create a suitable basis for exchange, companies must equip team leaders and managers with the right skills.
+To create a truly collaborative hybrid work culture, companies must equip team leaders and managers with the right skills.